shirinalatrash/ISE-518-PROJECT/README.md

 This project applies machine learning models to predict machine failure using sensor and maintenance data.

 ## Files
-- `Project.ipynb` – Jupyter Notebook containing the full code
+- `Project1.ipynb` – Jupyter Notebook containing the full code
 - `sensor_maintenance_data 2.csv` – Dataset used in the project

 ## How to Run